agarwalvipin/open_cfa/LOS/FRA/Reading 30.md

 * The **Income Statement** shows performance over a period (e.g., a year).
 * The **Balance Sheet** shows financial position at a single point in time (the beginning and end of that period).
-* [cite_start]The **Statement of Cash Flows** explains the change in the cash balance on the balance sheet from the beginning to the end of the period, by categorizing cash flows into operating, investing, and financing activities. [cite: 214]
+* The **Statement of Cash Flows** explains the change in the cash balance on the balance sheet from the beginning to the end of the period, by categorizing cash flows into operating, investing, and financing activities.

 The fundamental link is the following equation: